wellosoft/home/_includes/cv.md

 ## Brief Summary

-A self-taught programmer since twelve.
-Doing mostly in design and code logics for web and game development.
+A self-taught programmer since twelve, mostly focused in design and code optimization for web and game projects.
 Also learns all the way down into managing web servers and working with CLI tools.

 ## Academics Experience